zhengzihao2002/quizlet/README.md

 # Quizlet
-## This is a Quizlet (simplified) Mock that helps student study and memorize vocabulary words.
+## This is a 低配 version of Quizlet that helps students study and memorize vocabulary words.

-The initial goal was to help Zihao memorize Korean, however, it is now free to public
+The initial goal was to help Zihao memorize Korean vocabulary, however, it is now free to public

 1. Hit right arrow for next vocab
 2. Hit space to flip the card.